 Okay, so as I mentioned before, the Facebook business model is pay-to-play.
 So if you want to get your business posts seen on Facebook, you need to pay for advertising.
 I know paying for reach isn’t ideal, but once the Facebook Business Page died, the greatest advertising platform on the planet was born.
 It beats every other method because you can target specific demographics with laser focus.

 Facebook Advertising beats every other method because you can target specific demographics with laser focus.
 Want to target female employees of Amazon under the age of 35 who make over $100,000 a year?
 Done.
-What about male homeowners who have been in their current home 6 years and who are likely to move?
+What about male homeowners who have been in their current home for 6 years and who are likely to move?
 Done.
 Want to target homeowners within a one-mile radius of your open house on Sunday?
 No problem.
 No other platform on earth offers this kind of focus or flexibility on Earth.
 It’s unreal.

 Facebook Retargeting: How To Re-Engage With Your Leads